Centerpoint High School

 Centerpoint High School is an accredited public high school serving students in grades six through twelve in the rural community of Rosboro, Arkansas, United States.

 History

 In 1995, the Glenwood School District in Glenwood, Arkansas, voluntarily consolidated with the nearby Amity School District in Amity, Arkansas.
 Construction began shortly thereafter on a new high school located at Rosboro.
-The new Centerpoint High School opened in August 1997 with Donis Smead serving as the first principal.
+The new Centerpoint High School opened in August 1997.

-Deric Owens succeeded Smead and served from 2006-2015.
-Nic Mounts served as principal from 2015-2022.

 Academics

 Centerpoint High School is accredited by the Arkansas Department of Education (ADE).
 Students are required to complete at least 24 credits in order to graduate.
-There are four pathways that lead to a high school diploma.
-Those pathways include general curriculum, Honors and Advanced Placement (AP), Project 2020, and CAAST.